LegallyNotBlonde/Movie_Analysis/README.md

 2. Exploratory Data Analysis (EDA)
 •	Descriptive Statistics: Use .describe() to get an overview of the dataset.
-•	Averages and Distributions: Visualize the distribution of key features using histograms or box plots. o	Visualization: Histograms for continuous features (e.g., budget, revenue), bar plots for categorical features (e.g., genres, directors).
+•	Averages and Distributions: Visualize the distribution of key features using histograms or box plots. o	Visualization: bar plots for categorical features (e.g., genres, directors)
-•	Correlation Analysis: Calculate correlation coefficients and visualize with a heatmap to identify relationships between features and movie sales. o	Visualization: Heatmap using seaborn.
+•	Correlation Analysis: Calculate the correlation between numerical features using a heatmap.
+This will help identify relationships that might influence movie sales. o	Visualization: Heatmap using seaborn.

 3. Feature Selection
-•	Feature Importance: Use techniques like correlation coefficients, recursive feature elimination, or model-based importance (e.g., tree-based models) to identify features influencing movie sales.
+•	Feature Importance: Use random forest to to identify features influencing movie sales.
 •	Visualization: Bar plots to show feature importance.

 4. Linear Regression Model